ranjithcheguri/DockerAndKubernetesUdemy/readMe.md

 ### Lecture 103 - Generating the React App

-* in base project folder we run `create-react-app client`
+* in base project folder we run `npx create-react-app client`

 ### Lecture 104 - Fetching Data in the React App